 You can publish ArcGIS maps on the Internet as user-friendly, high-performance web maps that can also be accessed on smartphones and tablets such as the Apple iPad.
 People all over the world are already familiar with using maps on the web and their mobile devices, and now they are ready for yours.

 You can create a new type of map-based information product that we call story maps.
 These are great looking, simple-to-use web applications that focus on a particular theme or topic.
 These are excellent for engaging and educating people, whether you want to educate the world, the mayor of your city, or executives in your company.

-To see more story maps, visit the Storytelling with Maps home page.
+To see more story maps, visit the Story Maps home page.

 ArcGIS has some incredible new tools for creating 3D visualizations, including photo-realistic renderings of cities.
 These 3D maps combine authoritative data from geographic databases, including the ability to query data in 3D, with the richness and familiarity of 3D visualization.
 Beautiful animated videos can be created showing fly-throughs of data, such as your analysis results, or enabling people to easily visualize change over time.

 You can find more 3D resources in the 3D Community.